 Part 1 – Property Damage

 This is the amount of your claim associated with damage to all your property.
 If you were in an auto accident it would include the damage to your car.
 It would also include damages to what you were wearing during the accident such as clothing, eyeglasses or jewelry.
 Your claim should also list any contents of your car that were damaged.
-This may include a laptop computer, smartphone or other electronic device.
+This may include a laptop computer, smartphone or other electronic devices.

-For the most part, the amount of compensation to replace all your property is straight forward.
+For the most part, the amount of compensation to replace all your property is straightforward.
 If your car is damaged beyond repair the insurance company will determine the value of the car based upon researching values for similar cars in the local market and making adjustments up or down.
 That is the amount of money the insurance company will pay you.
 If calculated correctly, that value is a proper amount.
 There are exceptions.
-For example, if there is diminution in value of your car.
+For example, if there is a diminution in the value of your car.

 We will help you determine what the proper value should be.